clap-rs/clap-book/src/ch01-01-components.md

  * Application Logic

 The following is a diagram depicting common flow for command line applications in Rust.
 Don't be alarmed if not everything doesn't make perfect sense yet.
 All will be explained shortly!
+Also, it's important to note that different applications can take *slightly* different forms, but the basic components remain roughly the same.

  <img src="img/ch01-00-components.png" />